+You can start by asking your child if they know what bullying is.
+They might say yes, they might say no… either way you should then take this opportunity to educate them about bullying, as they might not understand the full scope of it.
 “Educating your child on in-person and online bullying, reasons why some kids become bullies, and proper steps to take if they are being bullied is an essential piece,” says Moreira.
-“Make sure that they know you expect them to talk to you if they see someone else being bullied or if they are being bullied themselves.”
+“Make sure that they know you expect them to talk to you if they see someone else being bullied or if they are being bullied themselves,” she adds.

 3) Encourage them to stand up for the bullied.

-This conversation may be a difficult one to have, but role-playing may help you effectively discuss bullying and its harmful effects.
-Furthermore, it will help your child feel more comfortable talking about actual events of bullying in the future, according to Moreira: “Practicing appropriate responses and practicing ‘made up’ bullying stances will encourage communication if actual events present themselves.
-Scenarios can involve protecting their friends or themselves, and it gives you a chance to practice appropriate responses.”
+This conversation may be tough to have, but role-playing may help you effectively discuss bullying and its harmful effects.
+Furthermore, it will help your child feel more comfortable talking about actual events of bullying in the future, according to Moreira.
+“Practicing appropriate responses and practicing ‘made up’ bullying stances will encourage communication if actual events present themselves.
+Scenarios can involve protecting their friends or themselves, and it gives you a chance to practice appropriate responses,” she explains.

-Don’t be afraid to include your child friend’s in this important conversation.
-“Talk to your child in pairs and encourage allies,” Moreira suggests.
+Don’t be afraid to include your child’s friends in this important conversation.
+“Talk to your child in pairs and encourage allies,” says Moreira.
 “Take an opportunity to dig deeper when a close friend is present.
-Oftentimes, a friend is not aware of what has or has not been discussed in regard to daily life including bullying, and they may clue you in on information that may help you piece things together.
-There are many children who view their friend’s parent as a ‘second parent.’
-Developing relationships and open communication with your child’s friend is a good opportunity to increase your awareness and directly address bulling in your own child.
-Furthermore, your child having a friend that openly discusses bullying with you and supports your child is considered a protective factor.”
+Oftentimes, a friend is not aware of what has not been discussed in regard to daily life including bullying, and they may clue you in on information that may help you piece things together.
+There are many children who view their friend’s parents as a ‘second parent.’
+Developing relationships and open communication with your child’s friend is a good opportunity to increase your awareness and directly address bullying in your own child.”